 I was meeting some friends for dinner later but first I needed to know how I was.
 And to do that, I sensed that I needed to speak to someone else.
 This was another refutation of the Cartesian idea that we somehow ‘know ourselves’ in a vacuum.
 I knew that I was not right – but it took a couple of phone calls home for me to actually know myself.

 This is another truth emerging from developmental neuroscience.
-As infants our sense of self comes into being by being reflected and related to by our caregivers.
-It’s not a innate thing.
+As infants, our sense of self comes into being by being reflected and related to by our caregivers.
+It’s not an innate thing.
 We know ourselves because we are related to by others.
 We feel our ‘selves’ because the World reflects information back to us.

 The final piece of my embodied insight happened the following morning.

-The writer http://www.amazon.com/Waking-Tiger-Peter-A-Levine/dp/155643233X?tag=duckduckgo-osx-20 has worked with many survivors of trauma and theorises that one of the ways in which animals in the natural world process traumatic shock is by ‘shaking’.
-They literally shake all the excess of adrenalin and cortisol out of their bodies and thereby allow the body to return to homeostasis.
-Levine thinks that unprocessed trauma (PTSD) is a disregulation in the body-mind caused (especially by repeated Type 2 traumas) by the body not shaking out the chemistry of the flight-fight-faint systems.
+The writer Peter Levine (https://www.amazon.com/Waking-Tiger-Peter-A-Levine/dp/155643233X)has worked with many survivors of trauma.
+He theorises that one of the ways in which animals in the natural world process traumatic shock is by ‘shaking’.
+They literally shake all the excess adrenalin and cortisol out of their bodies.
+Thereby allowing the body to return to homeostasis.
+Levine thinks that unprocessed trauma (PTSD) is a dysregulation in the body mind.
+Caused (especially by repeated Type 2 traumas) by the body not shaking out the chemistry of the flight-fight-faint systems.

 I hobbled down to breakfast feeling right as rain.

-All of these experiences – the shock at the roadside and the A&E, the inability of my cognitive mind to ‘know myself’ unless reflected back and the body’s own system of homeostasis through shaking – made me more physically convinced that the somatic path that psychotherapy and meditation practice is taking (though the work of Peter Levine, Pat Ogden and Reggie Ray) is the most powerful and the most effective to work in.
-The body really does keep the score – and the cognitive mind, (Descarte’s mighty ‘cogito’) as actually just a peripheral adornment to the main business of life – which is being embodied and being en-Worlded.
+All of these experiences – the shock at the roadside and the A&E. The inability of my cognitive mind to ‘know myself’ unless reflected back.
+And the body’s own system of homeostasis through shaking.
+Made me more physically convinced that the somatic path that psychotherapy and meditation practice is taking (through the work of Peter Levine, Pat Ogden and Reggie Ray) is the most powerful and the most effective to work in.
+The body really does keep the score.
+And the cognitive mind, (Descarte’s mighty ‘cogito’) is actually just a peripheral adornment to the main business of life.
+Which is being embodied and being en-Worlded.